top of page

 • Study negotiation psychology.
 Whether you are in HR, IT, or Marketing, you are always selling your value.

+Skills are your sword, but cash is your shield.
 You can be the most skilled person in the room, but if you live paycheck to paycheck, you are vulnerable.
 When layoffs happen, the desperate employee takes the first low-ball offer they get.
 The financially secure employee takes their time to find the right opportunity.

+Financial wellness is not just about retirement; it’s about current job security.
 To truly protect yourself against degree depreciation and AI, you must build a financial base:

 1. The "Freedom Fund": Stop calling it an emergency fund.
 It is a "Freedom Fund."
-Aim for 6 and 12 months of expenses.
+Aim for 6 to 12 months of expenses.
 This gives you the power to say "no" to toxic workplaces and "yes" to upskilling opportunities.

 2. Disconnect Spending from Income: If you get a raise, do not upgrade your car.
 Invest the difference.
 Use your salary to buy assets (stocks, ETFs, real estate) that generate income while you sleep.